ubuntu/authd/docs/index.md

 ::::::

-Documentation for the [stable](https://canonical-authd.readthedocs-hosted.com/en/stable/) release of authd and the [latest](https://canonical-authd.readthedocs-hosted.com/en/latest/) development version are both available.
+Documentation for the [stable](https://documentation.ubuntu.com/authd/stable/) release of authd and the [edge](https://documentation.ubuntu.com/authd/edge/) version are both available.

 ---------